MASTERS PROJECT 2018/2019

 Clement Greenberg, “Modernist Painting”, 1965

 How this might relate to my work

-As a painter, I want to mix appreciation for skill and ability that is valued by formalism and the history of painting, with the authentic connection to people and places, and that engages with the part of us that is human (not denying that we are more than just physical bodies).
-I want to make art that is aesthetically skillful and that is relevant to the world we live in today.
+As a painter, I want my work to show the values of formalism, and an authentic connection to people and places, and for it to engage with the part of us that is human (not denying that we are more than just physical bodies).

 I’m also aware that the history of art has been crafted by a dominant culture.
 The formalist values of the painting tradition were created and supported by a predominantly western white male group of people and their thinking and values.
-How can I approach my art making with this in mind?
+How does this affect the way I think about my painting practice and where I fit?
 Does that mean that I need to abandon formal painting values because of their narrow and culturally isolated history?
 Has painting opened up since the 1950s to become a diverse cultural voice?
 In what ways has this happened?
 What role do public institutions in New Zealand have in this?
 How do commercial galleries in New Zealand participate in this?

-In my work I am not making paintings that embody an act of painting or a revelation, but I am interested representing my encounter of the landscape in my painting, through the medium of paint.
+What does representing my encounter of the landscape through the medium of paint look like?
 What painting conventions or values do I want my work to deal with?
 What are other artists dealing with in their painting?

 My work is about the materiality of paint and the painted surface, and what happens in the process of painting is important, and in this way my work reflects some of Greenberg’s ideas.
 There is also an aspect to my work that is about recording the act of painting - where I paint on-site on the rocks and and land to pick up textures and the character of the place.
 In this process I’m not thinking so much about the application of paint or formal painting conventions, I’m more thinking about just picking up the surface of the land, and the painting I end up with is almost a product of that.
 I’d like to see how this combination of approaches to abstraction unfolds.